Your guide to a birth plan

 - Where you’d like to give birth

-Hospital, birth centre or home, where would you like to have your baby?
+Hospital or home birth, where would you like to have your baby?
 If you choose

 a homebirth, make sure your midwife can attend.